 It’s Good, Except It Sucks is a movie by movie – and television series by television series – hurtle through the Marvel Cinematic Universe, hosted by Tim Worthington with a series of superpowered guests.

-This time it’s Spider-Man: Homecoming from 2017, and joining Tim to talk about Peter Parker taking dating tips from a voice inside a costume is writer Anna Cale.
-What will they find to say about who would win out of Spider-Man and Berg-Man, whether a teen romantic comedy should explore the protagonist’s human or ‘non-spider’ side, and whether you drag a truck or a truck drags you, and what does any of this have to do with Martin Scorsese walking in the air?
+This time it’s Spider-Man: Homecoming from 2017, and joining Tim to chat about Peter Parker taking dating tips from a voice inside a costume is writer Anna Cale.
+What will they find to say about who would win out of Spider-Man and Berg-Man, whether a teen romantic comedy should explore the protagonist’s human or ‘non-spider’ side, and the complicated question of whether you drag a truck or a truck drags you, and what does any of this have to do with Martin Scorsese walking in the air?
 Get listening and find out!

 You can follow Anna on Twitter at @Real_Meaning.

 You can find much more about my love of the less critically lauded corners of cinema, from Michael Caine and Elvis Presley movies to creaky old sci-fi and ‘Video Nasties’, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 Alternately, if you’re just feeling generous, you can buy me a coffee here.
 In a Stark Industries Nano-Cup with free refills please.